 Because of the volatility and flammability of the liquid monomer of the bone cement, the liquid monomer should be evaporated in a well ventilated hood or absorbed by an inert material and transferred into a suitable container for disposal.
 The polymer component may be disposed in an authorized waste facility.
-Once the two components are mixed, the consistency of the bone cement changes in just a few minutes: viscosity increases rapidly to form a mathle-like mass which securely anchors the spacer to the host site.
+Once the two components are mixed, the consistency of the bone cement changes in just a few minutes: viscosity increases rapidly to form a mathelike mass which securely anchors the spacer or the prosthesis to the host site.
 The increase of the temperature of the cement indicates the achievement of this state.
-After a few minutes, the cement cools spontaneously, indicating the end of the reaction and time when the spacer can be released.
+After a few minutes, the cement cools spontaneously, indicating the end of the reaction and time when the spacer or the prosthesis can be released.